 The feedback from our groups each year is always very positive and has included the following comments:

-A good number of Salmon were also landed on the tributaries, the Cains and Renous rivers.
-Higher water levels would have resulted in more fish caught in the tributaries but the advantage of Country Haven is that they have a good range of pools that fish well at different water levels.
+Higher water levels would have resulted in more fish caught both in the main river and the tributaries but the advantage of Country Haven is that they have a good range of pools that fish well at different water levels.

 As usual, our programme of spey casting and single hand casting instruction was well supported and enjoyed by all.
 The programme was organised to provide daily sessions including demonstrations, group and individual tuition.